jaridnft/react-redux-sandbox/README.md

 - React router to create a SPA
 - API interface with axios
 - Lodash for added computation
-- State management with Redux
+- State management with Redux and redux-forms

 <img src="./readme-images/demos/blog-spa-demo.gif" width="400">